 Social Media Marketing

-Thousands of third party software tools allow companies to automate their content distribution over social media.
+Thousands of third party best marketing automation platforms allow companies to automate their content distribution over social media.
 But you can also automate your engagement with followers and leads on social media.

 Previously companies used HTML and CSS to create the designs manually.
 It took a long time.
 Now templates are available for brands to use and design their landing pages.